jinghuazhao/R/utils/README.md

 ```bash
 check.sh gap
 ```
 * [csd3.sh](csd3.sh) contains steps to install R under CSD3.
-Note than for 'check.sh' work properly, it is necessary to load the modules in it.
+Note that for `check.sh` work properly, it is necessary to load the modules in it.

 * [install.sh](install.sh) has a sophistic way of installation.
 One could implement a more restrictive gcc9 specifications, as described in [https://www.stats.ox.ac.uk/pub/bdr/gcc9/README.txt](https://www.stats.ox.ac.uk/pub/bdr/gcc9/README.txt), as follows,
 ```bash